kubernetes/enhancements/keps/sig-etcd/5966-etcd-range-stream/README.md

 ### Chunk Sizing

 The streaming handler reuses the existing range path with an adaptive key-count limit.
-The first chunk uses a small initial limit; after each chunk the limit is doubled or halved based on the previous response size relative to a target derived from `MaxRequestBytes`, letting the server converge on chunk sizes appropriate for the
+The first chunk uses a small initial limit.
+After each chunk the limit is doubled or halved based on the previous response size relative to a target derived from `MaxRequestBytes`, letting the server converge on chunk sizes appropriate for the